ErickErock/pICNIK/README.md

 ### DataExtractioin class

-It has methods to open the .csv files containing the thermogravimetric data as pandas DataFrames for the experimental data, computing and adding the conversion for the process ($\alpha$) and the conversion rate ($d\alpha/dt$) as columns in the DataFrame.\
+It has methods to open the .csv files containing the thermogravimetric data as pandas DataFrames for the experimental data, computing and adding the conversion for the process and the conversion rate as columns in the DataFrame.\
 The class also has methods for creating isoconversional DataFrames of time, temperature, conversion rates (for the OFW, KAS, Fr and Vy methods) and also "advanced" DataFrames of time and temperature (for the aVy method).\
 Example: